Citymark: Analysis of residential property markets in South Africa’s eight metros

 - The Citymark: Mortgage Lending in South Africa 2017 dashboard presents the number and value of new, resale and total transactions with a bond at the subplace level for the eight metropolitan municipalities: Cape Town, Johannesburg, Ekurhuleni, Tshwane, Nelson Mandela Bay, Buffalo City, Mangaung and eThekwini—for the period 2007 to 2017.
 In addition, we provide the total number and value of bonds outstanding.

-We are also developing separate reports on the residential property markets for each of the eight metros, with analysis of government sponsored properties, freehold and sectional title homes, new and resale transactions, lending, first-time homebuyers.
-The eThekwini and Mangaung reports were published in April 2019, with the remaining 6 metro reports to be released by June 2019.
+In 2019, we are also developing separate reports on the residential property markets for each of the eight metros, with analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, first-time homebuyers.
+The eThekwini, Johannesburg, Tshwane, Ekurhuleni, Buffalo City, Cape Town and Mangaung reports are currently available, with the remaining metro report to be released in July 2019.

 CAHF’s work in South Africa is supported by: